JoelZhu/CompileScanner/README.md

     }
 }
 ```
-and you have another class B as below:
+and you have another class B:
 ```java
 @CompileScan(tag = "ProxySample")
 public class ProxyB implements IProxy {